Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 1: Representation

-\textbf{Fine-grained fission}: Beyond factorizing only into individual modality representations, fine-grained fission attempts to further break multimodal data down into the individual subspaces covered by the modalities~\cite{parsons2004subspace,vidal2011subspace}.
-Fine-grained fission is inspired by the hypothesis that the information each modality provides is not independent so high-dimensional multimodal data can be represented by a low-dimensional latent subspace~\cite{anderson2014non,Bengio:2013:RLR:2498740.2498889}.
-To uncover these latent clusters, we cover related work in clustering and matrix factorization approaches~\cite{abavisani2018deep}.
+\textbf{Fine-grained fission}: Beyond factorizing only into individual modality representations, fine-grained fission attempts to further break multimodal data down into the individual subspaces covered by the modalities~\cite{vidal2011subspace}. \textit{Clustering} approaches that group data based on semantic similarity~\cite{madhulatha2012overview} have been integrated with multimodal networks for end-to-end representation fission and prediction.

-\textit{Clustering} approaches aim to group data based on semantic similarity and are exemplified by classical approaches such as hierarchical clustering (e.g., agglomerative and divisive clustering), partitional clustering (e.g., $k$-means and $k$-medians) and density-based clustering (e.g., DBSCAN)~\cite{madhulatha2012overview}.
-These algorithms have been integrated with multimodal networks for end-to-end multimodal representation clustering and prediction.
 For example,~\citet{hu2019deep} combine $k$-means clustering in representations with unsupervised audiovisual learning.~\citet{chen2021multimodal} combine $k$-means clustering with self-supervised contrastive learning on videos.
-Subspace clustering~\cite{abavisani2018deep,abavisani2018multimodal}, approximate graph Laplacians~\cite{khan2019approximate}, conjugate mixture models~\cite{khalidov2011conjugate}, and dictionary learning~\cite{kim2016joint} have also been integrated with multimodal models.
-Several other applications that have benefited from representation clustering include social event detection~\cite{petkos2012social,petkos2014graph}, social multimedia analysis~\cite{petkos2017graph}, MRI brain tumour segmentation~\cite{ali2018mri}, and trajectory prediction~\cite{sun2021three}.
+Subspace clustering~\cite{abavisani2018deep}, approximate graph Laplacians~\cite{khan2019approximate}, conjugate mixture models~\cite{khalidov2011conjugate}, and dictionary learning~\cite{kim2016joint} have also been integrated with multimodal models.
+Motivated by similar goals of representation fission, \textit{matrix factorization} techniques have also seen several applications in multimodal prediction~\cite{aktukmak2019probabilistic} and image retrieval~\cite{caicedo2012online}.

-\textit{Matrix factorization} approaches aim to decompose high-dimensional data represented as matrices into products of lower dimensionality matrices, thereby capturing low-rank structure in the data.
-Widely used in recommender systems to represent users and items in a lower dimensional latent space~\cite{koren2009matrix}, matrix factorization is able to cluster users and items according to underlying low-dimensional structure~\cite{liang2020anchor}.
-Matrix factorization techniques have also seen wide applications in multimodal fusion~\cite{caicedo2012fusion}, image retrieval~\cite{caicedo2012online}, segmentation~\cite{akata2011non}, hashing~\cite{ding2014collective}, as well as applications in processing healthcare data~\cite{anderson2014non,ray2017adaptive}.
-Specifically,~\citet{caicedo2012multimodal} uses non-negative matrix factorization to generate multimodal image representations that integrate visual features and text information by discovering a set of latent factors that correlate multimodal data in the same representation space.
-Similarly,~\citet{mangin2015mca} uses non-negative matrix factorization to find low-rank patterns in multimodal sensor input that characterize associations across modalities (speech utterances, images, and motion), which enables concept acquisition.
-Finally,~\citet{aktukmak2019probabilistic} investigates the integration of multimodal side information into matrix factorization-based recommender systems.